-- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEND can be disproportionally impacted by things like bullying- without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers differentiated materials to teach them about safeguarding, appoint a key worker (such as the SENDCo or form teacher) to support SEND pupils and maintain strong channels of communication with all staff the pupil has contact with, ensure SEND pupils have time and space and appropriate support to share their thoughts and feelings if any safeguarding concerns are raised.
+- assumptions that indicators of possible abuse such as behaviour, mood and injury relate to the child's disability without further exploration - children with SEND can be disproportionally impacted by things like bullying- without outwardly showing any signs - communication barriers and difficulties in overcoming these barriers

+In order to overcome these additional barriers, the school will work closely with the SENDCo to develop appropriate resources to ensure any SEND pupils receive suitably differentiated materials to teach them about safeguarding, appoint a key worker (such as the SENDCo or form teacher) to support SEND pupils and maintain strong channels of communication with all staff the pupil has contact with, ensure SEND pupils have time and space and appropriate support to share their thoughts and feelings if any safeguarding concerns are raised.
 Our SENDCo is a deputy designated safeguarding lead.